 Act 21:18-24 18On the following day Paul went in with us to James, and all the elders were present.
 19After greeting them, he related one by one the things that God had done among the Gentiles through his ministry.
 20And when they heard it, they glorified God.
 And they said to him (Paul), “You see, brother, how many thousands there are among the Jews of those who have believed.
 They are all zealous for the law, 21and they have been told about you that you teach all the Jews who are among the Gentiles to forsake Moses, telling them not to circumcise their children or walk according to our customs.
 22What then is to be done?
 They will certainly hear that you have come.
 23Do therefore what we tell you.
 We have four men who are under a vow; 24take these men and purify yourself along with them and pay their expenses, so that they may shave their heads.
 Thus, all will know that there is nothing in what they have been told about you, but that you yourself (Paul) also live in observance of the law.

 In the verses above, James was concerned because he knew there was ‘hearsay‘ about Paul; ‘rumors‘ that he taught against Moses and circumcision.
 However, James knew this to be false, as he clearly stated in verse 24, “there is nothing in what they have been told about you” (Paul).
 What were they told about Paul?
-Verse 21 states that some were told that Paul taught “to forsake Moses, telling them not to circumcise their children or walk according to our customs”.
-According to the Holy-Spirit-inspired Luke, who wrote the letter of ‘Acts’, this is a false accusation brought against Paul (please read ‘Paul’s Day in Court‘).
+Verse 21 states that some were told that Paul taught ‘to forsake Moses, telling them not to circumcise their children or walk according to our customs’.
+This is a false accusation brought against Paul according to the Holy-Spirit-inspired Luke, who wrote the letter of ‘Acts’ (please read ‘Paul’s Day in Court‘).